elmiko/ocp-infrastructure-provider-onboarding-guide/docs/container-storage-interface-driver/index.md

 * Install one CSI driver, the most useful for the platform.
 Usually it’s one that provides block volumes (AWS EBS, GCP PD, Azure Disk, OpenStack Cinder, ...).
 * Provide *one* default StorageClass that is good for a generic usage.
 Not too expensive, but not too slow either.
-  * Each cluster is different, don’t anticipate application needs and leave creation of additional StorageClasses to the cluster administrators.
+  * Each cluster is different, don’t anticipate application needs, leave creation of additional StorageClasses to the cluster administrators.
 They know better what they need.
 * If the platform provides more storage backends, provide CSI drivers for them via OLM.
 This is out of scope of this guide, but library-go can be used for it too, see [AWS EFS CSI driver operator](https://github.com/openshift/aws-efs-csi-driver-operator).
 It even supports un-installation of the CSI driver.

 ## Overview